jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The scoreboard values kids no matter how they're supported.

-We know the game board always changes and the game clock always ticks away a organism's time.
+We know the game board always changes and the game clock always ticks away an organism's time.
 To overcome new challenges, creation of course needs new players.
 So, procreation obliges with repopulation, but provides something even more valuable.
 That is because almost all genes do not exactly copy themselves during procreation.
 Instead there are slight changes, giving each kid unique genes.

 Meaning, kids not only repopulate life, but also develop new abilities too.

 This is pivotal.
-We know every time and place in the universe is unique, now we know is every single lifeform too.
+We know every time and place in the universe is unique, now we know every single lifeform is too.
 The Game of Life is about matching the unique requirements of the environment with the unique abilities of a lifeform.

 Lifeforms cannot do the matching themselves; they are already locked into their genotypes.
 What does the matching is evolution.
 Through natural selection, the genes best adapted to play the game persist—measured by how many offspring carry them forward.

-You can think of it as a coach picking players for his roster by assigning points to each offspring.
-In effect, that's how the life's players get chosen.
+You can think of it as a coach who keeps whichever players score the most points—except no one is coaching.
+The points are just kids, and the ones who score most keep playing.

 This strategy works very well against entropy.
-Not only has life evolved from single-cell organism to populate the planet.
-It's suffered five mass extinctions and repopulated the planet each time.
+Not only has life evolved from single-cell organisms to populate the planet.
+It's suffered five mass extinctions and yet still repopulated the planet each time.
 Notably, no extinct species has ever come back—what persists is life itself, through whatever lineages the next era's gameboard happens to favor.

 Here's why valuing procreation keeps winning the Game of Life.

-When encountering the realities of game board and game clock, prioritizing offspring is the best way for life to value energy efficiency.
-The more kids an organism has, means the more efficiently it harvests energy compared to others.
-And uses the slight variations of lifeform to evolve new species as needed.
+Prioritizing offspring is how life turns a scarce energy budget into more players, and uses the slight variations between them to evolve new species as the board demands.

 For example, brown bears are nearly identical to polar bears.
-They can even interbred.
-By giving points to offspring, evolution slowly turned brown bears living near the very cold Arctic with lighter coats into polar bears.
-After enough points (kids), speciation happens, meaning a new bear species is made, one with a white coat, bigger paws, and a taste for seals.
+They can even interbreed.
+By giving points to offspring, evolution slowly turned brown bears with lighter coats, living near the frigid Arctic, into polar bears.
+After enough points (kids), speciation happens, meaning a new bear species is made, one with a white coat, bigger paws, great swimming, and a taste for seals.
 And the differences aren't only physical—speciation also shows up in behavior, like breeding in time with the brief Arctic spring or knowing which seal-breathing holes to wait beside.

-And, with two large bear species playing the game, if the game board gets hotter or colder, life can respond either way.
+And, with two large bear species playing the game, if the game board gets hotter or colder, life already has a winner waiting.

 If it could reflect on its interests, life would not wish any species an easy success.
 Not because a rule forbids it, but because a bear skilled enough to eat every seal would leave her cubs an empty coast and no grandchildren.
 Each lifeform gets the always-limited supply of water, nutrients, and warmth just long enough to procreate.
 Nobody negotiates this.
 Equilibrium is not a truce.
 Every creature takes all it can.
 Weather, competitors, distance, and time see to it that nobody gets much.

 No one intends it, but what happens as a result looks like cooperation inside an ecosystem: a community of plants and animals sharing an area, along with its climate, elevation, and water.
 BBC's Planet Earth shows them well—rainforests, grasslands, each one a web of creatures that know each other's sights and smells, often compete for the same sunlight, travel for the same grass, or even kill one another, and yet never agreed to anything.

 There's only so much energy, usually sunlight but sometimes volcanic heat too, available in an ecosystem.
-This energy budget is a major factor in a environment's "carrying capacity"; the maximum population size of a species that an environment can sustain indefinitely, based on the availability of resources like food, water, and habitat.
+This energy budget is a major factor in an environment's "carrying capacity"; the maximum population size of a species that an environment can sustain indefinitely, based on the availability of resources like food, water, and habitat.

 It starts with producers (plants, phytoplankton) who convert energy to biomass.
 Plant-eaters (caterpillars, deer) who feed on the producers, fertilize soil, and sometimes spread seeds.
 Predators (lions, sharks) who prevent herbivores from overeating plant life.
 Scavengers (vultures, flies), who feed on dead and decaying organic matter.
 Decomposers (mushrooms, bacteria) to break down the dead to fuel the growth of new plants.
 And lastly viruses who test everyone for their strength in near real time (whom I call testers, but note this is a simplification and not a traditional ecological classification.).
-This system of checks and balances rewards reciprocation while keeping overpopulation in check.
+Nobody is assigned these roles.
+They are open jobs and an open job is unclaimed energy, so something always evolves to fill it, not out of duty but because an empty role is the easiest living on the board.

+In short, ecosystems form around available energy.
+They are a web of checks and balances, where each creature grabbing what it can happens to hold the whole in balance.

 Over time, natural selection acts on individual creatures, each competing for its share of that energy.
 Out of all that competition something larger emerges: a sprawling diversity of life, no single piece of it planned, that together makes the whole system hard to kill.
 When the climate shifts or a disaster strikes, that variety is the insurance—enough survives to rebuild.
 I think that's the real wonder of it: a system that keeps "passing the torch" of creation, carrying life forward through every change.

 All the species of an ecosystem share a carrying capacity, have similar game boards and game clocks, and therefore share many like seasonal weather changes, water levels, temperature, sunlight, and geological features.
-Because each member must reciprocate, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.
-No species of an ecosystem can do this alone, and therefore can't win, alone.
+Because each member must find untapped value, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.

-That's why they're on the same team!

-Television shows tends to show ecosystems as constant fighting for survival; biologists see them as species working in tandem, each one's specialization keeping the others viable.

-Here's an interesting example using the Jumanji movies.
-In the stories, strangers are pulled into a magical board game and forced to work together to escape.
-Each one has a different specialized skill—strength, speed, map-reading, weapons.
-The shared problem creates a team—the different skills mean no one escapes alone.
-Ecosystems work the same way.
-A polar bear and a seal have almost nothing in common as organisms, but the same arctic carrying capacity makes their fates inseparable, and each contributes a different specialization to the system.
-Selection edits not for similarity, but for the ability to share problems—and share specializations—with whoever else happens to be in the same niche.
+No individual reciprocates on purpose.
+But because every member of a species is nearly a copy of the rest, a trait that harvests energy well shows up in all of them at once, and keeps paying off generation after generation.
+No single species runs the whole ecosystem and none will ever succeed against entropy alone.
+Happily, the effect of every creature straining to live, and the sum of all that straining, is that life keeps pushing itself forward.

+By harvesting the same limited energy over and over, the creatures of an ecosystem end up bound together—not as a team with a shared goal, but as players stuck on the same board.

+That distinction matters.
+Remember the Jumanji movies: strangers pulled into a board game, each with a different skill—strength, speed, map-reading—who survive only by pooling those skills against the game itself.
+That is a real team, because they share one enemy.
+Life has a team like that too, and its enemy is entropy: every living thing, everywhere, is fighting the same slow pull toward cold and stillness.
+Against *that*, all living things harvest energy to literally pull themselves together to keep playing.

+But against each other, the players are rivals.
+A polar bear and a seal aren't teammates—they want opposite things.
+They are **boardmates**: creatures whose games are tangled because they're playing the same board.
+The seal to the bear.
+The virus to your cough.
+Individually, they have no shared purpose but they share the same board.

-Imagine that, your virus and you are teammates.
-In evolutionary terms, a body that can't fight off this virus is also a body unlikely to support healthy offspring.
-The virus reciprocates to the ecosystem by ending the game of one lifeform, so the rest get more energy of the carrying capacity to play the game.
+Take your virus.
+A body that can't fight it off is also a body unlikely to raise healthy offspring.
+The virus offers you no service; it wants exactly what you want, another turn.
+But by ending a game the weak were already losing, it clears a role the board had left open, and the energy that player held returns into play.
+Nobody arranged it, but it happened nonetheless.

-In return for not catching every seal, the polar bears get seals who can hunt, and bring more of the energy of the producers to the kids of the polar bears.
+The polar bear is the same truth from the other side.
+She takes every seal she can catch—there's no restraint in her.
+But she *can't* take them all, and that isn't luck.
+She and the seal have shaped each other for a million years, her speed against its escape, until neither can win outright.
+Her limits aren't a choice; they're an adaptation.
+She is built not to empty the coast.
+The proof is the penguin—drop that same bear on an Antarctic shore and she kills until nothing's left, because nothing there was ever shaped by her.
+Even though they are playing the same game against entropy, a seal is a boardmate, a penguin is not.

-Life must overcome all the forces of nature to sustain its existence.
-The last lesson of this amazing gift is understanding it's called the Game of Life, not the Game of You.
-You best play it by reciprocating with your teammates.
-Outsiders are not bad per se, but they interrupt this system—as the American chestnut tree, ash tree, orange tree, and many other species have learned the hard way.
+Life must overcome every force of nature to sustain itself.
+The last lesson of this gift is in its name: it's the Game of Life, not the Game of You.
+You don't win by serving a team of rivals—you win by making your own moves on a board you share, while all of you, together and unknowing, hold back the dark a little longer.
+Outsiders aren't evil, but they arrive with no shared history to fit into, and so they can break a board that never made room for them—the blights that took the American chestnut and the ash, the disease that hollowed out the orange groves.
+A polar bear loose in Antarctica would be one more of them: no penguin ever learned to fear her, so its entire species might perish.

-Of course individual creatures do not know this.
-They are bits of clay already hardened.
-They are inside the game and cannot stand above it.
-So, individual creatures fight for survival.
-Bison bulls fighting to lead a herd, tigers chasing down a deer, venus fly traps capturing a wasp makes for great television.
+Of course, individual creatures know none of this.
+They are bits of clay already hardened, inside the game, unable to stand above it.
+So each one simply fights to survive—bison bulls battling for a herd, a tiger running down a deer, a Venus flytrap folding over a wasp.

-But it's not the Game of Life, just a minor part of it.
+But that's the game seen too close—just a small part of it.

-The game is about scoring points by having offspring who stand a good chance of having even more offspring.
-Kids are literally the future and it's why the Game of Life is the perfect Christmas or birthday present.
+The whole game is about scoring points: offspring who stand a good chance of having offspring of their own.
+Kids are literally the future, which is why the Game of Life makes the perfect Christmas or birthday present.

-Now that you know how the rule book, game board, sand clock, modeling clay and scoreboard work together, let's play the game!
+Now that you know how the rulebook, game board, sandglass, modeling clay, and scoreboard work together—let's play.

-Not this game though, but the sequel that's similar in so many ways.
-Let's win the Game of Technological Life, what we can also call techvolution.
+Not this game, though.
+Its sequel, which runs by rules so much like these.
+Let's play the Game of Technological Life.
+Let's play techvolution.

 ## Story—The Job